a12910/space-map/docs/data/data-management.md

 ## Introduction

-The data management components of SpaceMap provide infrastructure for importing, organizing, processing, and exporting tissue section data.
+The data management components of Space-map provide infrastructure for importing, organizing, processing, and exporting tissue section data.
 Flow and Slice are the core data management components for the 3D tissue reconstruction workflow.

 For more about the transformation system, see: [Registration System (LDDMM)](../registration/registration-system-(lddmm).md) and [Grid Transformations](../grid/grid-transformations.md).